 Connecting with others who are navigating sobriety or moderation is a great way to learn more alcohol-free beverages and activity ideas, and get support along your journey.
-You can join Monument for free and connect with others in therapist-moderated alcohol support groups, and our 24/7 anonymous community forum.
+You can join Monument and connect with others in therapist-moderated alcohol support groups, and our 24/7 anonymous community forum.
 We’re in this together.

 - Feeding Trends.
 “32 Types of Mocktails for Those Who Love Non Alcoholic Drinks, https://feedingtrends.com/types-of-mocktails.”
 Accessed Jun.
 10, 2022.